What Does Fully Insured Mean Anyway?

 The term “Fully Insured” can mean a lot of things to a lot of people.
 For some contractors that could just be having minimum coverage liability insurance.
 For others, it could just be meeting state requirements.

-At Hogan Design & Construction, we carry General Liability, Workers Comp, Commercial Auto and Contractor’s Tools & Equipment policies on all jobs, as well as Builder’s Risk on a per-job basis.
+At Hogan Design & Construction, we carry General Liability, Workers Comp, Commercial Auto, and Contractor’s Tools & Equipment policies on all jobs, as well as Builder’s Risk on a per-job basis.
 We additionally vet all our subcontractors to make sure they have proper coverage as well as provide an additional safety net with an umbrella policy.
 You can rest assured we’ve got you covered when we begin work in your space.

 HDC_SalesConvertCTA_ContractorGuide